IngeHeeringa/ingeheeringa/README.md

 # 👋 Hi there!
-I'm Inge Heeringa, a full stack web developer based in sunny Barcelona, Spain.
+I'm Inge Heeringa, a full stack web developer based in Barcelona, Spain.

 👩‍💻 My passion is creating elegant, user-friendly web applications.
 With a focus on clean, maintainable, and scalable code, I aim to provide users with an exceptional experience that is both seamless and accessible.

 🚀 As a developer, I'm committed to constantly improving my skills and staying up-to-date with the latest technologies and trends in the industry.
 I'm a strong believer in SOLID principles and the importance of testing, which allows me to deliver efficient and reliable applications.

 📚 When I'm not coding, you can find me writing and exploring the endless possibilities of language.
-I also love to craft jewelry and browse second-hand book shops to find hidden gems.
-My two cats keep me entertained and are always eager to play.
-I'm also a photography enthusiast and enjoy capturing beautiful moments, landscapes and people.
+I also love to craft jewelry and browse second-hand book shops to find hidden gems I'm also a photography enthusiast and enjoy capturing beautiful moments, landscapes and people.

 ✨ If you'd like to collaborate or just say hi, don't hesitate to send me a message!